🏞 State Resources

 Sponsors

-Meta Stantec Randee LLC
+Meta (alleged end-user) Stantec Randee LLC

 Key Details

-• Planning Commission voted unanimously to recommend denial
+• Planning Commission unanimously recommended denial

 • 7-hour meeting with hundreds of public comments

-• 6-month moratorium adopted in November 2025
+• 6-month moratorium adopted November 2025

 planned